Argorant

 AI agents make the old seat-based mental model weaker.
 A human SDR may run a few searches per day.
 An agent can plan segments, check counts, preview coverage, enrich, and prepare lists across thousands of accounts if the vendor allows it.

-Apollo's official MCP direction is important because it validates the category.
+Apollo's official MCP access is important because it validates the category.
 ZoomInfo buyers should ask the same practical questions: which API endpoints are included, whether automated access is allowed, how usage is metered, and what happens when exports or credits spike.

 The clean test plan